 We are offering a GDPR Marketing Compliance consultation where we will offer advice on what you would need to do to ensure compliance.
 Our recommended actions will give you the peace of mind that your CRM or database of contacts will adhere to the new regulations come May 2018.

-Depending on your needs and the number of contacts you want to be checked, we can devise a plan that will ensure every one of those clients or leads have ‘opted in’ before the new rules come into force.
+Depending on your needs and the number of contacts you want to be checked, we can devise a plan that will ensure every one of those clients or leads have a lawful basis for processing their data before the new rules come into force.

 Contact us here for a tailor made plan to suit your business.

 Here are the principles of General Data Protection Regulation coming into law on May 28, 2018:

 Personal data shall be processed lawfully, fairly and in a transparent manner in relation to the data subject.

 Personal data shall be collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes.